 When families have to spend more on housing, they have less money for other necessities such as food and utilities, not to mention healthcare.
 Fortunately, other organizations have seen the housing crisis America is facing, and offer solutions.
 Let’s take a deeper look at one, in particular.

-The National Low-Income Housing Coalition (NLIHC) has dedicated itself to providing better affordable housing access to qualifying low-income families.
+The National Coalition for Low Income Housing also known as the National Low-Income Housing Coalition (NLIHC) has dedicated itself to providing better affordable housing access to qualifying low-income families.
 It works to increase available resources by focusing on particular policies.
+In fact, you may recognize some popular relief assistance they have provided in the past like the National Low Income Housing Coalition CARES Act.

 NLIHC connects with state coalitions throughout the country to provide a stronger voice when advocating for affordable housing.
 If a person needs assistance, it would be beneficial for them to reach out to all locales and entities.